By Captain Dan Armitage--

-The Tracker Pro Guide V-16 WT’s all-welded hull is built using two layers of .100 marine-grade 5052 aluminum alloy.
-The double-plated hull is braced by a longitudinal stringer system that is also welded into position along the full length of the boat’s running surface and to the boat’s extruded aluminum, corner-braced, box-beam transom.
+The Tracker Pro Guide V-16 WT’s hull is built with two pieces of .100 marine-grade 5052 aluminum alloy, each forming half of the hull and welded together along the centerline of the boat.
+The hull is braced by a longitudinal stringer system that is welded into position to support the full length of the boat’s running surface from the bow to the boat’s extruded aluminum, corner-braced, box-beam transom.

 A deep-V hull such as that found on the 16' (4.87 m) Tracker Pro Guide V-16 WT contributes to a boat’s more comfortable ride in a chop.
 The exaggerated V forward helps part waves for a smoother ride while at the same time offering a deeper, roomier cockpit.

 The cockpit sole of the Tracker are built of pressure-treated marine-grade plywood and carry a limited lifetime warranty.
 They support six bases for three standard, adjustable pedestal seats with all-composite frames for added resistance to the elements.
 The lids on all compartments are flush-mounted, made of reinforced aluminum and wrapped in carpet with a tight fit.